Build Strategies

 You can install the BuildStrategy in your namespace or install the ClusterBuildStrategy at cluster scope so that it can be shared across namespaces.

-To install the cluster scope strategy, you can chose between the Paketo and Heroku buildpacks family:
+To install the cluster scope strategy, you can choose between the Paketo and Heroku buildpacks family:

 # Paketo